 - A birth certificate if you have not already shown this for the BRP (the personal records Database).

-- If relevant: foreign marriage certificate, certificate of registered partnerschip, divorce certificate, divorce decree or death certificate partner, if you have not already shown this for the BRP.
+- Foreign marriage certificate, certificate of registered partnerschip, divorce certificate, divorce decree, death certificate partner, birth certificate child, another nationality: if you have not already shown this for the BRP.

 - A proof of deregistration with the PIVA if you are moving to the Netherlands from Bonaire, Sint Eustatius, Saba, Aruba, Curaçao and Sint Maarten.